 The fence.
 It offers privacy, security, and safety.
 It can be decorative, stylish or strictly utilitarian.
-It is generally easy to install, whether you hire a contractor or do-it-yourself.
+It is generally easy to install, whether you hire a fence contractor or do-it-yourself.
 And it needs a building permit.
 It surprises many homeowners that building permits are not confined solely to buildings.
 Even a fence must, in most cases, be permitted.

 Fence Permits Depend on the Locality